 If you or a loved one were injured because of a drunk driver, Texas law might entitle you to compensation for your injuries.
 Although no amount of money will erase the past, recovering your losses after a drunk driving accident will help alleviate the financial hardship that often accompanies a serious accident.
-Contact the legal team at The Offices of George Salinas in Austin at (512) 851-1004 to learn about how we can help you get the compensation you deserve.
+Contact the Austin car accident lawyers at George Salinas Injury Lawyers in Austin to learn about how we can help you get the compensation you deserve.

 Frequently Occurring Drunk Driving Crashes

 A drunk driver can cause a variety of accidents.
 Sometimes, an intoxicated driver hits a pedestrian or cyclist with his car.
 Frequently, a drunk driver’s car collides with another motor vehicle.
 When these collisions happen, they most frequently involve: